nestjs/docs.nestjs.com/content/fundamentals/unit-testing.md

   .mockImplementation(() => contextId);
 ```

-Now, we can use the `contextId` to access a DI sub-tree generated for any subsequent request.
+Now we can use the `contextId` to access a single generated DI container sub-tree for any subsequent request.

 ```typescript
 catsService = await moduleRef.resolve(CatsService, contextId);